connectomicslab/connectomemapper3/docs/datalad.rst

 Uninstall all files accessible from the remote
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-With DataLad we don’t have to keep those inputs around – without losing the ability to reproduce an analysis.
+Again, with DataLad we don’t have to keep those inputs around – without losing the ability to reproduce an analysis.
 Let’s uninstall them – checking the size on disk before and after::

     datalad uninstall sub-*/*